Visit the Coney Island History Project under the Wonder Wheel!

 In 2007, we presented slide talks at the American Museum of Folk Art and Brooklyn College, and inaugurated our public exhibition center under the Cyclone roller coaster in Coney Island.
 “Land Grab: A History of Coney Island Development,” “Woody Guthrie’s Coney Island Years,” “The Astroland Archives Photography Exhibit,” “Coney Island Icons,” and “Luna Park Revisited” were among the exhibits at the Coney Island History Project's exhibition center during its first four years.

 2013 saw our recovery from Hurricane Sandy and the opening of the exhibits “The Curious Playland Arcade Art of Larry Millard” and "Wonder Wheel Dreams."
 We were invited to work with sixty students at PS 226 and an after-school program at PS 16 for which we produced a film based on their artwork and poetry.
-In August, the 3rd Annual History Day presented by Deno’s Wonder Wheel Park and the Coney Island History Project was the inaugural event at the new Dreamland Plaza on West 12th Street.
+In August of 2013, the 3rd Annual History Day presented by Deno’s Wonder Wheel Park and the Coney Island History Project was the inaugural event at the new plaza on West 12th Street.

-The History Project was founded by Carol Hill Albert and Jerome Albert in honor of Dewey Albert, creator of Astroland Park.
+The Coney Island History Project was founded in 2004 by Carol Hill Albert and Jerome Albert in honor of Dewey Albert, creator of Astroland Park.
 Executive director Charles Denson is a Coney Island native, a noted historian, and the author of the award-winning book Coney Island: Lost and Found.
-The project has received grants from the New York City Department of Cultural Affairs in partnership with the City Council, New York City Councilman Mark Treyger, The Brooklyn Arts Council, Office of the Brooklyn Borough President Eric L. Adams, NYC & Company Foundation, New York City Department of Youth and Community Development, State of New York Empire Grant, New York State Council on the Arts, Johanna Favrot Fund of the National Trust for Historic Preservation, Con Edison, New York Community Trust, JPMorgan Chase Foundation, Partnerships for Parks and the Lily Auchincloss Foundation and the support of History Project co-founders Carol and Jerry Albert, former owners and operators of Astroland Park and the Cyclone roller coaster.
-Historians and members of the amusement community and the local neighborhood serve on our advisory board.
+The History Project is supported, in part, by the New York City Department of Cultural Affairs in partnership with the New York City Council; Humanities New York with funding from the National Endowment for the Humanities via the federal American Rescue Plan Act; the Museum Association of New York; the New York State Council on the Arts; and our members and contributors.